flame-engine/space_shooter_workshop/README.md

 # Space Shooter workshop

-This is the repository for the Space Shooter workshop on FlutterCon 2023.
+This is the repository for the Space Shooter workshop.